When Admitted to the Hospital for Myasthenia Gravis

 I’m lucky; while I’ve had to be hospitalized and placed on BiPAP due to my myasthenia gravis (MG) multiple times, I’ve never been intubated.
 Here’s what a typical hospital stay looks like for me.

-It starts in the Emergency Room (see Part 2: Myasthenia Gravis in the Emergency Room), where once it’s been decided I need to be admitted, I’ll be seen by a hospitalist and the neurologist on call.
+It starts in the Emergency Room, where once it’s been decided I need to be admitted, I’ll be seen by a hospitalist and the neurologist on call.
 I’ll usually be on BiPAP and sometimes oxygen, and have IV fluids running.

 Since I respond well to intravenous immune globulin (IVIG), the plan is usually to start a multi-day course as soon as possible.